The Best Italian Pasta Experience: Ten Must-Try Dishes

 There are many types of pesto in Italy, depending on the region you visit and the produce available locally.
 However, we all know and love the pesto alla Genovese (from Genoa).
 The prime ingredient for this type of pesto is basil, which seems to grow very favorably in the Ligurian climate.
 The name originates from the verb Pestare, which means to grind (as in pestle and mortar).

 As with most pasta sauces in Italy, variations on the same theme differ from family to family.
 The most common classic recipe is now basil, pine nuts, olive oil, garlic, and cheese (Parmigiano Reggiano).
 Some recipes include other types of nuts.
-There are two types of pasta associated with Pesto Alla Genovese: fresh Trofie, a twisted kind of gnocchi made with white flour, and Trenette, which is slightly thinner than Linguine.
+Two types of pasta are associated with Pesto Alla Genovese: fresh Trofie, a twisted kind of gnocchi made with white flour, and Trenette, which is slightly thinner than Linguine.
 Nowadays, it is pretty common to add potatoes and French beans to the recipe, especially when using Trenette, which I have to say I find particularly delicious!

 Pesto alla Genovese